-The existing Devonport Maritime Museum is a major cultural asset for the city, housed in a heritage-listed building which was originally the Harbour Master’s residence.
+The Devonport Maritime Museum is a major cultural asset for the city, formerly housed in a heritage-listed building which was originally the Harbour Master’s residence.

-Jaws Architects was engaged to enhance this facility through provision of additional display space and storage for the numerous artifacts which the museum holds and the integration of a purpose-built interpretation space to enable the many stories of Bass Strait to be told and to re-brand and strengthen the museums position as a cultural tourism destination.
+Jaws Architects was engaged to enhance this facility through provision of additional display space and storage for the numerous artefacts which the museum holds.
+A purpose-built interpretation space was designed to enable the many stories of Bass Strait to be told and to re-brand and strengthen the museum’s position as a cultural tourism destination.

 Sited behind the existing museum, and evoking the experience of entering a shipwrecked hull, the new addition provides a large multi-purpose exhibition space, offices and public facilities/amenities including ticketing, retail and a kiosk.
 The building itself commences the interpretation with display boxes on the approaching elevation contain a series of intriguing items designed to engage and entice visitors within.